-- 3. Only the Driver's names are taken into account when forming the grid positions.
-Any Co-Drivers names are discounted. - 4.
-In the case of equal points (tie) for the final grid positions, the highest heat positions will be used (amount of 1st, 2nd, and 3rd respective).
+- 4. In the case of equal points (iie) for the final grid positions, the highest heat positions will be used (amount of 1st, 2nd, and 3rd respective).
 If there is still a tie, then a draw between the tied positions will take place in front of the relevant teams by the O.O.D.
-In the Surf and Circuit disciplines : If there is a draw in the overall final winning positions of that discipline, the equalising heats will be used using the highest heat positions gained to determine the winning order; if there is still a draw, the final heat result will be included in the calculation. - 5.
-Final Championship points: In the event of a tie in the points then the highest placed result in all three discipline finals will be used.
+In the Surf and Cruciut disciplines : If there is a draw in the overall final winning positions of that discipline, the equalising heats will be used using the highest heat positions positions determine the winning order; if there is still a draw, the final heat result will be included in the calculation. - Final Championship points: In the event of a tie in the points then the highest placed result in all three discipline finals will be used.